best privacy and security apps (1)

 Protecting your personal data is an essential part of having an online presence.
 Luckily, there are a number of iOS and Android apps that you can download that will protect you against malware, viruses and cybercriminals who may try to steal your data.

-As a minimum, you should try to take basic steps such as using a VPN or encrypted connection when using public Wi-Fi networks.
 However, it’s advisable to use iOS and Android antivirus apps to help protect your device if you accidentally download malicious apps or click on a harmful link.
-Many apps include additional security features that can offer better protection to your phone, such as password encryption and firewalls.